prettier/plugin-xml/README.md

 ### Whitespace

-The default for `xmlWhitespaceSensitivity` is `"strict"`.
-This means that your whitespace symbols are important, and should not be adjusted.
+In XML, by default, all whitespace inside elements has semantic meaning.
+For prettier to maintain its contract of not changing the semantic meaning of your program, this means the default for `xmlWhitespaceSensitivity` is `"strict"`.
+When running in this mode, prettier's ability to rearrange your markup is somewhat limited, as it has to maintain the exact amount of whitespace that you input within elements.

-If your XML files do not require whitespace sensitivity, you can use the the `"ignore"` setting, as this will produce a standardized amount of whitespace.
+If you're sure that the XML files that you're formatting do not require whitespace sensitivity, you can use the the `"ignore"` option, as this will produce a standardized amount of whitespace.
-Since whitespace is *sometimes* semantically important for XML, prettier has to default to `"strict"` in order to avoid potentially changing the meaning of your program.
 This will fix any indentation issues, and collapse excess blank lines (max of 1 blank line).
+For most folks most of the time, this is probably the option that you want.

 ### Ignore ranges